 There never seems to be enough space around the house – whether you have a brand new house, a house you grew up in, or even a townhouse.
 It always seems to just collect more and more boxes and use up valuable storage space.
 Here are some great tips for extra space you can free up in your home!

 There is nothing like that feeling of finally getting rid of old junk and adding space that you never thought you would or could have.
-Here are four tips to give you extra storage space throughout your house and remove some of the clutter.
+Here are four tips for extra space throughout your house and remove some of the clutter.

 Don’t be afraid to toss them, or even gather everything together for your next neighborhood garage sale or yard sale.
 Make it worth your time and effort!

-- Adding space in your basement is really easier than you think.
+Adding space to your basement is really easier than you think.
 It may just take a little time to sort through and actually pick out what you need to keep and what can be tossed.

 Holding on to mementos is one thing but becoming a hoarder and losing much-needed space around the house is another.
 If you haven’t been through or used anything in those basement boxes in the past year or two, chances are you don’t need them.